D4wnstar/aetherwisp/Material physics/Atoms/Many-electron atom.md

 Note how the energy eigenvalues now depend on $l$ too, not just $n$.
 To get the total energy of all electrons, just sum the individual ones:
 $$E_{C}=\sum_{i=1}^{N} E_{n_{i}l_{i}}$$
 ### Adding spin
-We can reintroduce spin by multiplying the orbital [[funzione d'onda|wavefunction]] by the spin component of the wavefunction
+We can reintroduce spin by multiplying the orbital [[Funzione d'onda|wavefunction]] by the spin component of the wavefunction
 $$u_{nlmm_{s}}(q)=u_{nlm}(\mathbf{r})\chi_{1/2,m_{S}}$$
 with the fourth quantum number $m_{S}$.